metacpan/metacpan-cpan-extracted/distros/A/App-Greple-stripe/README.md

 By default, two color series are prepared.
 Thus, when multiple patterns are searched, an even-numbered pattern and an odd-numbered pattern are assigned different color series.
-When multiple patterns are specified, only lines matching all patterns will be output, so the `--need=1` option is required to relax this condition.

     greple -Mstripe -E '.*[02468]$' -E '.*[13579]$' --need=1